yuri/ngcourse/handout/04-unit-testing.md

 Why bother with unit tests?

-## What is the difference between an Integration Test and a Unit Test?
+## Unit Tests vs Integration Tests

 A **unit test** is used to test individual components of the system.
 An **integration test** is a test which tests the system as a whole, and how it will run in production.

-Unit tests contain knowledge about the behavior of  a single unit of code.
-If the unit's behavior is modified, then the unit test must be updated as well.
-Unit tests do not contain any knowledge or assumptions about other parts of your codebase.
+Unit tests should only verify the behavior of a specific unit of code.
+If the unit's behavior is modified, then the unit test would be updated as well.
+Unit tests should not make assumptions about the behavior of _other_ parts of your codebase or your dependencies.
 When other parts of your codebase are modified, your unit tests **should not fail**.
-If they do fail, you have written a test that relies on other components, it is therefore not a unit test.
+(If they do fail, you have written a test that relies on other components, it is therefore not a unit test.)
 Unit tests are cheap to maintain, and should only be updated when the individual units are modified.

-An integration test has no knowledge of how your system is broken down into individual components.
-Instead it it makes assumptions about how the entire system works together in production.
-Integration tests will test whether features are actually working.

-Anything in between the two are considered hybrid tests.
-Hybrid tests are expensive to maintain as they rely on several components, and are tightly coupled to the way the system functions.
-Any modification to a component, or the way they interact with each other, will require a long process of updating a hybrid test.

-## Best Practices for Unit Testing

-(A quick summary of the article [Writing Great Unit Tests: Best and Worst Practices by Steven Sanderson](http://blog.stevensanderson.com/2009/08/24/writing-great-unit-tests-best-and-worst-practises/))

-- Make each test independent of each other
-- Mock out all external dependencies and state
-  - If you have to write your tests in a certain order to test them, this is not a good sign
-- Don't make unnecessary assertions
-  - It is counter productive to assert anything that is tested by another test
-- Test only one code unit at a time
-  - Avoid overlaps between tests, one unit can cascade outwards and cause failures everywhere
-- The architecture of your code will determine how testable it is
-  - If you are having a hard time testing your code, you should consider refactoring it to make it more testable
-- Avoid repeating setup code
-- Name your unit tests clearly and consistently
-  - Unit tests should be viewed as documentation, it allows other developers to clearly see how your code operates and what it is expected to perform
-  - Maintenance is hard if you don't know what you are trying to maintain

 ## The Toolchain